 Experiential learning makes up nearly a third of our PharmD curriculum and equips students with the practical knowledge and skills required for safe and effective pharmacy practice.

 Our program works with over 1,000 pharmacy preceptors locally, nationally, and internationally.
 Many of our preceptors are alumni of our program and are recognized leaders in the profession.
-On graduation, our students complete over 40 weeks of hands-on learning rotations.
+On graduation, our students complete over 40 weeks of hands-on learning through experiential education.

 Direct Patient Care (DPC):